Blogs About Art

 “75% of people never scroll past the first page of search engines.”

-How to you rank higher in Google’s search?
+How do you rank higher in Google’s search?

-First, I want to tell you that it takes a lot of time for a site to start ranking higher in the search results.
+Before we get started, it is essential to know that it takes much time to start ranking higher in the search results.
 The average time for blogs to see results is 2-3 years and up to 6 months for blog posts to rank.

 The first step is to be patient.

-The second step is to learn about SEO.
-Most artists run from this but it is not as hard as you think.
+The second step is to learn about SEO (search engine optimization.
+Most artists run from this, but it is not as hard as you think.

 Here are a couple of articles that will get you started: